actionhero/node-resque/README.md

 You may want to use node-resque to schedule jobs every minute/hour/day, like a distributed CRON system.
 There are a number of excellent node packages to help you with this, like [node-schedule](https://github.com/tejasmanohar/node-schedule) and [node-cron](https://github.com/ncb000gt/node-cron).
 Node-resque makes it possible for you to use the package of your choice to schedule jobs with.

 Assuming you are running node-resque across multiple machines, you will need to ensure that only one of your processes is actually scheduling the jobs.
-To help you with this, you can inspect which of the scheduler processes is currently acting as master, and flag only the master scheduler process to run the schedule.
+To help you with this, you can inspect which of the scheduler processes is currently acting as leader, and flag only the leader scheduler process to run the schedule.
 A full example can be found at [/examples/scheduledJobs.js](https://github.com/actionhero/node-resque/blob/master/examples/scheduledJobs.js), but the relevant section is:

 ```javascript
 const NodeResque = require("node-resque");